rubinius/rubinius-book/manuscript/preface.md

 6. *Same Temporality*
 7. *Same Order*
 8. *Same Applicability*

+What I've realized is that our fascination with "general purpose" programming languages is a vicious circle that feeds these biases *and* is powered by them.
+If problems are the same scale, then a general approach is likely the most efficient to solve them.
+And the flip side is true as well: if we have a *general* tool, it should reduce problems to a common solution.

+The truth is, the scale of problems varies across an enormous spectrum.
+If we're going to improve the way we build software, we need a more accurate model of programming.
+We need to recognize that programming is a behavioral science.
+It encompasses intentions and values, meaning and purpose, ethics, politics, and economics.
+It is intensely humanistic.

+This is a big change.

 > You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete. &mdash; R. Buckminster Fuller